JDN89/h2m/README.md

 Scratch that -> byte buffers are mutable, so I can, instead of mutating the bye[] to string just pass the byte buffer to lexer and work and that and then pass it to the parser and start mutating the byte buffer in de markdown gen by working from back to front! yay

 Why front to back, because in that case i don't have to recalculate the token positions in the text based on the allready replaced text.
-Write this out clearer, but... <h1> some title </h1> would be start token.H1 token.pos = 0 token.end 4 -> after replacing the html i'd get # some title </h1> BUT the start and end position of </h1> now have moved up with 3 positions in the text.
+Write this out clearer, but. <h1> some title </h1> would be start token.H1 token.pos = 0 token.end 4 -> after replacing the html i'd get # some title </h1> BUT the start and end position of </h1> now have moved up with 3 positions in the text.
 This would not happen when I manupulate the input in revere.

 Parellel processing token stream?
 What if lex and store the stream in memomry before passing it to the markdown generator?
 In that case I can split upt the token stream in equal parts -> pass the to named go channels to process parallell and then join the input from the channels in logical order.
 Would this make my h2m converter faster??? experiment with this in the end

 I can do the same for lexing.
-Do first pass to identify logical boundries in the markdown -> then pass the logical boundries to channels that lex. <h1> <h2>... <div> <p>..
+Do first pass to identify logical boundries in the markdown -> then pass the logical boundries to channels that lex. <h1> <h2>, <div> <p>.

 ### 15/08/2025
 I wish I had some more time to code, but with my baby of 4 months it's just not possible.
 It is interesting tough to code in these small slots of 15 minutes to 1 hour in the evening.
 The most dangerous thing is getting to excited and staying up to late, which happens a lot :)